Resource Family Approval

 The Resource Family Approval (“RFA”) program is a new state-wide foster caregiver approval process for all caregivers (related and non-related).

 The RFA program has a single approval standard that replaces the existing multiple processes for licensing foster family homes, approving relatives and non-relative extended family members (“NREFMs”) as foster care providers, and approving families for legal guardianship or adoption.
 Tribally approved homes are not required to adhere to the RFA standards.
-Currently, fourteen counties in California have launched this new program.
-Beginning in January 2017, the RFA program will be implemented statewide.
+Beginning in January 2017, the RFA program was implemented statewide.

 RFA creates a framework for all families, including relative and NREFM caregivers, called "Resource Families" to receive the same information, training and opportunities for support.
 A resource family completes one approval process, and once approved, may choose to provide care on a short- or long-term basis.
 Once caregivers are approved resource families, they will not have to undergo any additional approval or licensure if they choose to adopt or be appointed a guardian for a child in foster care.
 Approval of a resource family, however, does not guarantee placement of a child with that resource family.
 The child’s social worker will continue to make placement decisions based on what is in the best interest of the child.